The importance of comprehensive testing of the thyroid (TSH, T3, T4, rT3, Thyroid Antibodies)

-- Improve your gut health and support the gut microbiome
+- Improving your gut health and support the gut microbiome

 - Reducing exposure to endocrine disrupting chemicals, particularly BPA

-- Optimise the circadian rhythm, get natural light early in the morning.
+- Optimising the circadian rhythm, getting natural light early in the morning.
 Intermittent fasting if tolerated

 - Passion and love for life